pythcoiner/pyth.dev/src/bitcoin/build_core_from_sources.md

 The documentation provides a comprehensive list of all configuration options, including their purpose and syntax.
 It also includes recommendations and best practices for setting up a Bitcoin node.

-Here's the link to the official [documentation](https://bitcoincore.org/en/doc/0.21.0/)
+You can get user documentation into your cli using the `bitcoind --help` command or on the official [documentation](https://developer.bitcoin.org/)

 Next, create a systemd service file by running the following command: